DEI-Glossar

 >> Equal Opportunity:

-Equal opportunities for everyone regardless of personal characteristics.
+Equal opportunities for everyone, regardless of personal characteristics.
 Prevents discrimination.
 Creates a level playing field.

 >> Equity vs. Equality: